quidphp/main/README.md

 The dependency will be resolved by using the [Composer](https://getcomposer.org) installation process.

 ## Comment
 **QuidPHP/Main** code is commented and all methods are explained.
-However, most of the comments are currently written in French.
+However, most of the comments are written in French.

 ## Convention
 **QuidPHP/Main** is built on the following conventions: